 - Use a food-grade lamination.
 This will create a stronger seal and prevent oxygen from seeping through the vacuum packaging.

-A vacuum seal is a great way to extend the shelf life of your meat.
 Following these tips ensures that your meat products stay delicious for weeks or even months with the vacuum packaging.

 You Might Also Like: How Long Is Deli Meat Good For?